8 Typical Video not Playing Errors & Their Solutions

 - The video format is not supported by your media player: Your media player can’t play all media formats indeed.
 By default, Windows Media Player can’t play videos in MKV, non-QuickTime MOV, FLV, etc. formats.
 And QuickTime won’t play WMV, MKV, non-QuickTime MOV, etc. formats.
 So, to always use the default player to play files, you have to convert the format first.

-- Your media player can’t support the newer video codec: Newer codecs including HEVC and AV1 are not supported widely.
+- The video audio codec is not supported by your media player: Newer codecs including HEVC and AV1 are not supported widely.
 For example, you have to download HEVC Video Extension for Windows 10 first, and then your Windows Media Player can play the HEVC-encoded file.

 - The video resolution, bitrate or fps is too high: Choppy video playback often comes from 4K HEVC videos as they have higher resolution, bit rate and frame rate, so adjust them to a lower level is suitable for most people as their devices are not that highly configured.